mintopia/atemlib/readme.txt

 (new) AtemInputs.exe lists all the input labels and names.

-(new) ATEMAux.exe lists the source for each AUX and lets you  set the source for an AUX (un tested)
+(new) ATEMAux.exe lists the source for each AUX and lets you  set the source for an AUX (un tested but works from PowerShell)

 MEDIAUPLOAD.EXE USAGE